eminentspoon/mws-restaurant-stage-1/README.md

 ### Using the project

+**Important:** _The grunt taskrunner uses ImageMagick to create images for different viewports.
+This will need to be installed for the project to be able to be run.
+Please see [here](https://www.imagemagick.org/script/download.php) for installation details for your platform_.

 The project has been set up as an npm project.
 In order to get the required dependencies, run:

 ```